-Is it the end or how I cope with it?
-More than 20 breast cancer survivors share with you their experience.
-They honestly report about what was easy and what was difficult for them and they give many tips of what has helped them to accept the cancer diseases, take it day by day and to come out stronger.
-Get prepared and inspired by breast cancer survivors.
+Is cancer the end, or how can I cope with it?
+On this page, more than 25 breast cancer survivors share their experiences.
+They talk openly about what was easy and what was difficult for them.
+They also give many tips on what helped them accept their cancer diagnoses, take it day by day, and come out stronger.
+Get inspired by breast cancer survivors.

-Nafula is a cancer champion, wife, mother, grandma, founder of a cancer support organization and inspired many cancer patients.
-She has a great way of explaining what happened during diagnosis, surgery, chemotherapy and hormonal therapy.
-She talks about the high costs of ineffective traditional medicine and her early menopause.
-She describes how cancer affected her family and shares many ideas of how she coped during the cancer journey.
+Nafula is a cancer champion, wife, mother, grandmother, and founder of a cancer support organization who has inspired many cancer patients.
+She has a gift for explaining what happened during her diagnosis, surgery, chemotherapy, and hormonal therapy.
+She discusses the high costs of ineffective traditional medicine and early menopause.
+She describes how cancer affected her family and shares how she coped during her cancer journey.

 She shares how her cancer was diagnosed accidentally.
 She explains how she prepared for going to the hospital for treatment and how the Covid-19 restrictions impacted her treatment.
 She describes how breast cancer (stage 3B) was treated and how it was for her when metastases were found 5 months later.
 She courageously explains how her breasts were removed.
 She shares with us how it was for her to live with breast cancer and how she coped with cancer and what has helped her.